ticketmaster/react-native-ticketmaster-ignite/docs/user-guide.md

 ### Custom Modules

-You can configure up to 3 buttons as a custom module.
-Each button accepts a callback function.
-An optional `headerView` can be displayed above the buttons — either a solid color, a bundled image via `require()`, or a remote image via `{ uri: '...' }`.
+`customModules` accepts an array of modules, rendered in the Tickets SDK event view in the order given.
+Each module has 1–3 `buttons` (the SDK renders at most three per module) and an optional `headerView` displayed above the buttons — either a solid color, a bundled image via `require()`, or a remote image via `{ uri: '...' }`.
+Each button accepts a `callback`, which receives the `moduleId`, `moduleIndex`, `buttonIndex`, `buttonTitle` and `eventOrderInfo` of the press.

 ```typescript
 <IgniteProvider